 The cardioid pattern means it’s a directional mic.
 Basically, this means that the mic is only going to pick up what’s in front of it while canceling out what’s behind it.
 This is really important, especially because most of us are recording in our bedrooms, and having this function on the mic will allow you to face the back of the mic towards anything you don’t want to capture in your recording such as computer fan noise, A.C. vents, windows that my leak sound from the outside like traffic, or children playing, etc…

-With that being said, always make sure you’re recording into the front of the microphone.
-It’s a very common mistake for beginners to recording into the back of the mic and wonder why their recordings sound like hot garbage.
+With that being said, always make sure you’re recording in the front of the microphone.
+It’s a very common mistake for beginners to record into the back of the mic and wonder why their recordings sound like hot garbage.
 Usually, if there is a logo on the mic, it’s on the front of the microphone so make sure you’re rapping into that side of the mic.

 Now we need to connect the microphone to the XLR Mic input on the front of the audio interface so you will need what is known as an XLR cable to do that.
 That’s pretty much all you need to know about this.
 Nothing fancy or sexy about it.
 It’s just a cable!

 You are also going to need a mic stand.
-You likely already know what these are.
-There are many styles of mic stands but one of the most common ones used for recording vocals is known as a Tripod Boom Mic Stand.
-This mic stand will give you the flexibility to adjust the height of your microphone to fit your needs perfectly.
+Now there are two main types of mic stands I recommend.
+The first one is a Tripod Boom Mic Stand.
+This is a floor-standing mic stand that will give you the flexibility to adjust the height of your microphone to fit your needs perfectly.
 Regardless if you wish to record while sitting down at your computer or while standing up, this mic stand has got you covered.

 So you first connect the shock mount to the bottom of the microphone.
 Then you connect the elbow of the shock mount to the threading at the end of the arm of the mic stand.
-It kinda sounded like we’re building a human being for a moment there!
+It kinda sounded like we were building a human being for a moment there!

 But ain’t nobody got time for that!
 Go ahead and cop one of these which easily connects to the arm of the mic stand by a screw-on dohickey so that the front of the screen covers up the front of your mic.